 As David Berman says in the following video, "This is the the decade we shift towards accessibility.
 This is the decade we do better business, we do better civilization, by all learning how to create a more accessible Web.

 David Berman on Web Accessibility Matters: Why Should We Care

 If you are a student needing assistance accessing information in your course or the TTU website, contact Student Disability Services.

 If you need help creating accessible websites or emails, contact IT Help Central.

-If you are an instructor needing help with creating accessible instructional material, contact Worldwide eLearning Online Accessibility.
+If you are an instructor needing help with creating accessible instructional material, contact TTU eLearning and Academic Partnerships Online Accessibility.